Below are sites that the Lives of Commitment students are volunteering with or have so in the past.

 The English Learning Center provides classes in English as a Second Language (ESL), math, and computer skills to immigrant and refugee families in the Phillips and Cedar-Riverside neighborhoods in South Minneapolis.
-LOC participants teach match and reading and become familiar with refugee and immigrant communities and issues.
+LOC participants teach the math and English needed to support this learning.

 CLUES (Comunidades Latinas Unidas en Servicio)

 CLUES provides language appropriate and culturally competent direct services to advance the well-being, health, and economic prosperity of Latino individuals and families.
-LOC participants teach English in a classroom setting to native Spanish speakers or provide activities for youth and children to strengthen their English abilities.
+LOC participants teach English in a classroom setting to native Spanish speakers.